polyvision/EasyRaceLapTimer/README.md

 * add your own team logo to the monitoring mode
 * detailed stats about pilots and races
 * sound effects for various events in a race
+* TCP/IP and serial connections support for receiving lap times and commands from other time tracking systems
 * and much more comming soon

 **Important notices**